MicrosoftDocs/globalization/globalization/testing/identify-globalization-problem.md

 # Identify globalization problems

 The most serious globalization problem is functionality loss.
-This problem can surface either immediately, such as when a language is changed, or later, such as when accessing input data, such as non-Latin character input.
+This problem can surface immediately, such as when a language or locale is changed.
+Or, the problem might surface later, such as when accessing non-Latin character input.

 Some functionality problems manifest themselves in the form of display problems.
 The following are some common ones that you might see: